algarecu/tbwd/README.md

 The 12th International AAAI Conference on Web and Social Media (ICWSM)
 [pdf](https://www.aaai.org/ocs/index.php/ICWSM/ICWSM18/paper/viewFile/17835/17004)

-The algorithms for page HTML similarity used the paper above and additionally, freebies are the correlation matrices/heatmaps:
+This repository contains the algorithms for pages' HTML similarity that we used in the technical paper and additionally, freebies are the correlation matrices/heatmaps.

 # Web structure similarity calculation using three methods:
 To understand the specific meaning of each method, see the paper from [Gottron],